Workbench V6 User Guide

 • Perfectly Clear preset groups, indicated by the green Perfectly Clear icon.

-• There is one group for each default AI Model (Universal, Pro, and School & Sports).
+• There is one group for each default AI Model (Universal, Pro, School and Sports, and Attractions and Cruise Lines).

 • Default Perfectly Clear presets and groups cannot be edited.